Here they are – the most interesting and sought-after birds in Ghana, according to Africa Geographic safari guru Christian Boix

-Vulnerable, rare and localized this chunky and sought-after game bird moves in ghost-like fashion through the glooms of Ghana’s lowland forests, providing but glimpses to the lucky few patient enough to track them down.
+Vulnerable, rare and localized, this chunky and sought-after game bird moves in a ghost-like fashion through the glooms of Ghana’s lowland forests, providing but glimpses to the lucky few patient enough to track them down.

 8. Standard-winged Nightjar

-Displaying the most exquisite and delicate plumage in Africa, this lekking nightjar will have you reeling in awe as it approaches or hovers over you with its feathery trains, which at dusk twirl and whirl as they are trailed, resembling two mobbing drongos in hot pursuit.
-Indeed – a MUST see to BELIEVE!
+Displaying the most exquisite and delicate plumage in Africa, this lekking nightjar will have you in awe as it approaches or hovers over you with its feathery trains, which at dusk twirl and whirl as they are trailed, resembling two mobbing drongos in hot pursuit.
+Indeed – a MUST-see to BELIEVE!

 9. Yellow or Black-Casqued Hornbill

 Loud, loquacious and voluptuous, both these species may be seen with relative ease from the canopy walkway at Kakum NP, a huge advantage from the usual dappled and fleeting glimpses provided from the forest floor.
 Listening to their approach in the canopies of Kakum, with wing beats that closely resemble a steam engine at full speed, eyeing out these canopy behemoths as they fly past you a few meters away is something you can never forget.